lilyhgxiao/PetLabs/README.md

 DELETE request to /pettypes/:id is used when the app needs to completely remove a specific pet type.
 However, because neither the admin nor the user has an ability to delete a pet type, DELETE on specific pet type is actually never used in our app.

+## Pet Routes
+The following routes allow the app to modify pet information in the database.

 ### POST Routes to /pets
 This route is used to add a pets to the database.